 In addition to the sources listed on this page, you may also want to consult those annotated on the pages devoted to the periodical resources for the individual countries that used to be republics in Former Yugoslavia.
-On this page are a selection of sources held by the University of Illinois that pertain to Yugoslavia as a whole or to at least three of her former republics.
+On this page are a selection of sources held by the University of Illinois that pertain to Yugoslavia as a whole or to at least three of the Former Yugoslav republics.

 Beograd: Izdanje srpskog novinarskog udruzenja, 1911.
 292 p.